The Time Machine (2002 film): Production

-The film was a co-production of DreamWorks and Warner Bros. in association with Arnold Leibovit Entertainment, who obtained the rights to the 1960 film adaptation of The Time Machine and collectively negotiated the deal that made it possible for both DreamWorks and Warner Bros. to make the movie.
+The film was a co-production of DreamWorks and Warner Bros.
+Pictures in association with Arnold Leibovit Entertainment, who obtained the rights to the 1960 film adaptation of The Time Machine and collectively negotiated the deal that made it possible for both DreamWorks and Warner Bros. to make the movie.
 Leibovit was interested in making a new film since the 1980s.

 Filming

 Steven Spielberg was originally set to direct, but moved on to other projects.
 Then, Brad Silberling took over, but left over creative differences.
 Simon Wells, who had been directing animated films for Spielberg since An American Tail: Fievel Goes West, was interested in getting into live-action, so he went to Jeffrey Katzenberg saying, "I really ought to be directing this because, you know, the name!"
 Despite having never directed a live-action movie before, producers Walter F. Parkes and Laurie MacDonald recognized that because of Wells' animation background, the extensive visual effects work on the film would not be difficult for him to handle.

 Director Gore Verbinski was brought in to take over the last 18 days of shooting, as Wells was suffering from "extreme exhaustion."
 Wells returned for post-production.
 Filming began in February 2001 and finished on May 29, 2001.